Word Of The Day Archive 3

 1. tending to promote reconciliation or peace.

-IN A SENTENCE: Brent's irenic speech saved his relationship with Casey even after she found out he paid for S&M with her sister and mom.
+IN A SENTENCE: Brent's irenic speech saved his relationship with Casey even after she learned he drank from the toilet.

 1/26/16: marauding (muh-raw-ding), adj.